 - If you just figured out a swamp of your codebase, clean up the unit tests for it (if they exist and are nasty) or write some new ones (if they don’t).

 - If you had to learn how to do some performance profiling to speed up your code path, try profiling some other really important code paths in your project.
 There’s a good chance that if you had to try really hard to write performant code, some dolt messed it up elsewhere.

-It may not be following the white rabbit for days, but a few hours?
+It may not be worth following the white rabbit for days, but a few hours?
 Almost certainly.